-- (a) has been awarded a jobseeker's allowance or is a person to whom any of the circumstances mentioned in section 6J(2) or (3) or 6K(2) of the Act apply; - (b) proves to the satisfaction of the Secretary of State that they are unable to work on account of some specific disease or disablement 3("the initial condition")◀; - (c) either-

-- (ii) is not a person to whom regulation 46(1) (short periods of sickness) applies by virtue of paragraph (3) of that regulation 3, and declares that he has been unable to work or expects to be unable to work, on account of the initial condition or any other disease or disablement for 2 weeks or less ◄; - (d) during the period of their disease or disablement, satisfies the requirements for entitlement to a jobseeker's allowance except those specified in section 1(2)(f) (capable of work or not having limited capability for work); and - (e) has not stated in writing that for the period of the disease or disablement they propose to claim or have claimed an employment and support allowance or universal credit.

-(2) The evidence which is required for the purposes of paragraph (1)(b) in a case where paragraph (1)(c)(i) applies is-

-- (a) evidence of incapacity for work or limited capability for work in accordance with the Social Security (Medical Evidence) Regulations 1976(a) (which prescribe the form of a doctor's statement or other evidence required in each case); and - (b) any such additional information as the Secretary of State may request.

-(3) 3Subject to paragraph (3A), \triangleleft the evidence which is required for the purposes of paragraph (1)(b) in a case where paragraph (1)(c)(ii) applies is a declaration made by the person in writing in a form approved for the purposes by the Secretary of State, that the person has been unfit for work from a date or for a period specified in the declaration.
+- (a) has been awarded a jobseeker's allowance or is a person to whom any of the circumstances mentioned in section 6J(2) or (3) or 6K(2) of the Act apply; - proves to the satisfaction of the Secretary of State that they are unable to work on account of some specific disease or disablement ▶3("the initial condition")∢; - (c) either- - (i) declares that they have been unable to work, or expect to be unable to work, on account of ▶3the initial condition or any other disease or disablement) ✓ for more than 2 weeks but ▶3not ✓ more than 13 weeks; or - (ii) is not a person to whom regulation 46(1) (short periods of sickness) applies by virtue of paragraph (3) of that regulation▶3, and declares that he has been unable to work or expects to be unable to work, on account of the initial condition or any other disease or disablement for 2 weeks or - (d) during the period of their disease or disablement, satisfies the requirements for entitlement to a jobseeker's allowance except those specified in section 1(2)(f) (capable of work or not having limited capability for work); and - (e) has not stated in writing that for the period of the disease or disablement they propose to claim or have claimed an employment and support allowance or universal credit. - (2) The evidence which is required for the purposes of paragraph (1)(b) in a case where paragraph (1)(c)(i) applies is- - (a) evidence of incapacity for work or limited capability for work in accordance with the Social Security (Medical Evidence) Regulations 1976(a) (which prescribe the form of a doctor's statement or other evidence required in each case); and - (b) any such additional information as the Secretary of State may request. - (3) ▶ Subject to paragraph (3A), the evidence which is required for the purposes of paragraph (1)(b) in a case where paragraph (1)(c)(ii) applies is a declaration made by the person in writing in a form approved for the purposes by the Secretary of State,